sminnee/arborist/README.md

 Calling this command will give a summary of everything that needs to be merged in:

 	> arb

+Alternatively, you can see a summary of everything that should be merged in from one release/project:

+	> arb rel1

 Once we see that, we can start an interactive session with a particular merge source.
 Choose a mergesource and start arborist using a command of this form: